KcyOkolo/course-advisor-ai/README.md

 # Course Advisor AI
-Stop spending hours searching through your course syllabi, managing different grade calculations, strategizing across different classes.
-Instead trust in Course Advisor AI!
+Stop spending hours searching through your course syllabi, managing different grade calculations, and strategizing across different classes.
+Instead, trust in Course Advisor AI!

 ## What it Does:
-Course Advisor AI is a RAG chat bot that advises students on course and grade planning and strategies by intelligently integrating relevant information for course syllabi and student's grade summaries.
+Course Advisor AI is a RAG chat bot based on Claude 3 and 3.5 that advises students on course policies and grade planning by intelligently integrating relevant information from course syllabi, previous chat history, and student's grade summaries.
 The user flow is as follows: upload course syllabi -> enter some grade data and watch as it gets computed to averages-> ask Course Advisor your pressing questions!

 ## Quick Start:
 1. Clone repository:
 git clone https://github.com/KcyOkolo/course-assistant-ai.git
-cd course-assistant-ai
+, then cd course-assistant-ai

 2. Create virtual environment to isolate porject dependencies: python3 -m venv venv